lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 > kemct is the ciphertext produced for this recipient; it contains C from steps 1 and 2 of Originator's Operations in {{app-alg}}.

 > kdf identifies the key-derivation algorithm.
+Note that the KDF
+> specified and used at the CMS RecipientInfo level does not need to be
+> the some as the KDF used within the RSA-KEM construction as specified
+> in {{app-alg}}.

 > kekLength is the size of the key-encryption key in octets.